Hearts of Iron IV: Modding

 Hearts of Iron IV was developed to be more open-ended than previous games in the series.
-Partially as a result of this, the game can be more readily modded than its predecessors.
+Partially as a result of this, the game can be more easily modded than its predecessors.
 According to game director Dan Lind, 64% of Hearts of Iron IV players use mods.
-The game is written in Paradox’s Clausewitz Engine, a version of C++.
+The game is written in Paradox's Clausewitz Engine, a version of C++.

 Mods can be found on Paradox Mods and the Steam Workshop.
-Many mods do not change the gameplay experience drastically, and as such have become mainstays of the community, for example, 'Player-Led Peace Conferences', which gives the player more control over the outcome of postwar peace conferences.
+Many mods do not change the gameplay experience drastically and have become mainstays of the community.
+For example, 'Player-Led Peace Conferences' gives the player full control over the outcome of postwar peace conferences.
 Other mods encompass total conversions that change the game significantly, usually through the use of alternate history scenarios, different starting scenarios, or adding content to the game.
 Some mods have been successful enough to attract attention from the media, such as the following: